Shop Talk

 Redbubble Tagging 101

 You’ve signed up for Redbubble, customized your storefront, and uploaded your newest designs.
 Great!
-Now how are customers going to find your work?
+How are customers going to find your work?
 Tags!

-Tags are the search keywords someone might use to find your design.
-Proper tagging will help bring your work to the top of the search results on Redbubble, and in search engines like Google.
+Proper tagging helps to bring your work to the top of the search results on Redbubble and in search engines like Google.
 You can review your tags on all of your designs on the manage works page of your Redbubble account.

 DO

-Do: Stay true to you.
+Be specific, accurate, and honest.
 If you have a doodle of a pink dinosaur, tagging your work with “superhero” or “politics” might show it to more people – but not ones who want to buy it.
-Be specific, accurate, and honest, and your work will end up in the hearts and homes of your new fans.
+Stay true to you and your work will end up in the hearts (and homes) of new fans.

-Do: Note your tags to use again.
+Note tags to use again.
 Especially if your work is abstract or has repeated themes, keep a running list of your favorites to help you hit 15 tags every time.

-Do: Aim for single word tags when possible, but specific multi word tags are sometimes good, too!
+Aim for single word tags when possible.
+Specific multi word tags are sometimes good.
 Keep “hiking” and “trails” separate, but “Grand Canyon” works all together.

 ⛔ DON’T ⛔